 A long-time favourite of mine, Gravetye Manor consistently appears on lists of Best Hotels in Britain and it’s easy to see why.
 Reached by a winding drive through the West Sussex countryside (but surprisingly close to Gatwick airport) Gravetye feels like a hotel that time has left alone – but in a good way.
 There’s no spa or modern gimmicks (iPods in rooms etc) but what there is is great customer service, large, well-appointed bedrooms, a Michelin-starred restaurant and Gravetye’s USP – an award-winning garden.
 Managed by Tom Coward, Gravetye’s stunning display is a fixture on the garden circuit and his kitchen garden supplies the restaurant daily.
 Staying here in the summertime you would definitely get the most from the garden – you can dine outside in the sunshine and go for a lovely country walk afterwards – but if you’re here around Valentine’s Day then find a cosy spot, set yourself up with a board game or book, stay warm by the fire and prepare for a memorable dinner in its newly-created dining room.

-Romantic getaway in London
+Romantic hotels in London

 If you’re really splashing the cash with a stay in the heart of London then head to the opulent St James’s hotel and club.
 As befits a luxury five-star hotel in the heart of London, one of the closest hotels to Buckingham Palace, then rooms are certainly not on the inexpensive side but tucked away at the end of a quiet cul-de-sac off St James’s Street, the 60-room hotel does have cheaper rooms, with prices starting at £300 a night.
 While the bedrooms are as luxurious as you’d expect, the highlight of a stay here is the hotel’s excellent Michelin-starred restaurant Seven Park Place.
 Chef William Drabble’s Menu Gourmand tasting menu is £95 – wine pairings are £75 or £130 – and you will be in for a memorable evening at this tiny but unique restaurant.
 Best of all, you can then take the vintage lift up to your luxurious suite and enjoy waking up surrounded by the best London has to offer.

-Romantic getaway in Buckinghamshire
+Romantic hotels in Buckinghamshire

 It’s where Bridget Jones spent the night with her boss Daniel Cleaver and where Teri Hatcher and Pierce Brosnan (as another Bond) danced the night away in Tomorrow Never Dies, so a stay at Stoke Park luxury hotel and country club certainly scores highly on the romantic front.
 (It’s also where James Bond beat Goldfinger in possibly the most famous golf match in cinema history but I’m not sure that counts as romance).
 The main hotel building is a Grade 1-listed Palladian mansion, completed in 1795 and originally the private home of the Penn family, who gave their name to the US state of Pennsylvania.
 There are 21 traditional bedrooms here, many with four-poster beds and vast balconies, and if you want to replicate Bridget Jones’s night with Hugh Grant’s Daniel Cleaver in the film Bridget Jones’s Diary then ask for the Pennsylvania suite, one of the hotel’s top bedrooms with sweeping views over the grounds at the back to the hotel.
 There’s also a simply enormous luxury spa, Humphrey’s fine-dining restaurant and 300 acres of Capability Brown-designed gardens, so turn the romantic dial up to 11 and pretend you never have to return to the real world.

-Romantic getaway in Hampshire
+Romantic hotels in Hampshire

 Staying in a treehouse might not sound the most romantic of treats but these are Chewton Glen’s famous luxury treehouses, perched high in the New Forest but with everything you could desire in the way of modern comforts.
-Each has a private balcony and hot tub, plus all the attributes of a luxury suite:a massive flatscreen TV, log-burning stove, an impressive sound system, two bedrooms and a beautiful bathroom with free-standing bath, separate walk-in shower and more fluffy towels than you’d know what to do with.
+Each has a private balcony and hot tub, plus all the attributes of a luxury suite: a massive flatscreen TV, log-burning stove, an impressive sound system, two bedrooms and a beautiful bathroom with free-standing bath, separate walk-in shower and more fluffy towels than you’d know what to do with.
 If you can tear yourself away then there’s a world-class spa, fine-dining restaurant and croquet, tennis, country walks and all – however I reckon you’ll be staying put in your very own room in the treetops.

-Romantic getaway in Wiltshire
+Romantic hotels in Wiltshire

 From the moment the gates open to let you into the hotel’s charming courtyard, you know you’re going to be well looked after during your stay at Whatley Manor.
 Run by experienced GM Sue Williams (who used to manage top luxury hotel Cliveden), Whatley Manor’s charm is in being a traditional but luxurious hotel which appeals people keen on fine-dining and pre-dinner cocktails as much as those who want to indulge themselves in the luxury spa or to watch a film in Whatley Manor’s private cinema.
 With a two-Michelin star restaurant, an award-winning modern spa, 12 acres of gardens and large, opulent bedrooms, a stay at Whatley Manor is perfect for Valentine’s Day – or any other day.
 It’s not cheap but it will be indulgent, relaxing and memorable.

-Romantic getaway in Suffolk
+Romantic hotels in Suffolk

 The Adnams-brewery-owned Swan at Southwold is more of a very posh pub hotel rather than a country house hotel but it’s no less romantic for that.
 When I stayed here recently I loved our room which was beautifully designed (the complimentary bottle of Adnams vodka helped) and the excellent attention to detail was continued throughout the hotel, from the smart lounges to the gleaming restaurant downstairs to the cosy pub at the back of the hotel.
 The Swan is built on the site of the 150-year old Adnams brewery and right in the heart of the charming seaside town of Southwold, so walks on the beach are a must.
 You can also go on one of the fascinating tours round the brewery itself or the modern distillery next door (Adnams makes fantastic gins and whiskies as well as vodka and beer) and even fit in a cocktail-making class if you have time before dinner.

-Romantic getaway in Wales
+Romantic hotels in Wales

 If your idea of a romantic break is really getting away from it all then foodie favourite Ynyshir in West Wales is a remote romantic bolthole.
 Now billed as a restaurant with rooms rather than a hotel with a restaurant, Ynyshir is surrounded by stunning Welsh scenery – Snowdonia and the seaside are just minutes away – and the hotel itself is set in beautiful grounds with plenty of walking opportunities nearby.
 However it’s the restaurant which is the big draw here and the reason Ynyshir is always on the list of top hotel restaurants in Wales and the UK – chef Nathan Ward has held a Michelin star here for several years now and his epic tasting menu lasts all night.
 The rooms are either in the main house or the separate cottage buildings – many are dog-friendly – and with no spa or other distractions you can tuck yourself away for the duration of the stay.
 What could be more romantic than that?

-Romantic getaway in Bath
+Romantic hotels in Bath

 Part of the excellent Pig Hotels chain, the Pig near Bath has it all.
 Great locally-sourced food, cool bar and relaxed vibes, like staying at a friend’s country house for the weekend, you’ll love your cosy cottage rooms, the well-stocked mini bar, the attention to the smallest detail and the feeling of being really looked after.
 Book a treatment in the Potting Sheds and then enjoy a drink by the open fire – you couldn’t ask for a more romantic weekend away.